-AML Regulations in Netherland
+Major AML Regulations in the Netherlands

 Financial institutions in the Netherlands are obliged to report suspicious activities to the FIU.
-Institutions that need to report suspicious activities to the FIU are defined by Wwft, including institutions such as banks, investment firms, cryptocurrency service providers.
+Institutions that need to report suspicious activities to the FIU are defined by Wwft Act, including institutions such as banks, investment firms, cryptocurrency service providers.
 According to Wwft, companies in the Netherlands must comply with AML regulations and take some precautions.

-PEP Screening and Monitoring is another regulation that companies in the Netherlands must comply with.
+PEP Screening and Monitoring is another significant regulation companies in the Netherlands must comply with.
 People with PEP status are at greater risk of money laundering and terrorist financing than others.
 Therefore, companies need to detect risk situations by performing regular pep screenings.

 Adverse Media Screening is essential for businesses to identify and protect from risks as a necessary part of Anti-Money Laundering and Know Your Customer process.
 Also, through the adverse media screening, companies in the Netherlands can identify possible money laundering risks and take the necessary measures against these risks before it's too late.